-The issues of general IP address management are discussed in TS 23.221 [7].
+The mechanisms for addressing and routing for access to IM CN subsystem services and issues of general IP address management are discussed in TS 23.221 [7].

 According to the procedures defined in TS 23.060 [23], when a UE is assigned an IPv6 prefix, it can change the global IPv6 address it is currently using via the mechanism defined in RFC 3041 [16a], or similar means.
 When a UE is registered in the IM CN Subsystem, any change to the IP address that is used to access the IM CN subsystem shall trigger automatic registration in order to update the UE's IP address.